-Up-to-date information on science information sessions is being hosted on the New Student Orientation Sakai Site for new students.
+Up-to-date information on science information sessions are being hosted on the New Student Orientation 2024 Canvas Site for new students.

 1. Is a science course required for graduation?

 Yes, all Pitzer students must complete at least one semester course in the natural sciences to meet the educational objective in science.